Tony Hawk's Underground 2: Plot

 The protagonist of the first Underground is skating in their neighborhood hometown of New Jersey when Tony Hawk and Bam Margera kidnap them and take them to a dark room with pro skaters Bob Burnquist, Eric Koston, Rodney Mullen, Mike Vallely, Chad Muska, Wee-Man, Paulie "Wheels of Fury" Ryan (a foul-mouthed kid who wears a body cast and drives a high-powered wheelchair) and Eric Sparrow (the protagonist's former friend-turned-rival from the previous game).
 Tony and Bam explain their plans for their debut "World Destruction Tour", a worldwide, publicity-free skateboarding tour where two teams (Team Hawk and Team Bam) compete for points; the losing team has to pay for all the expenses.
-The player joins Team Hawk—Tony, Burnquist, Mullen, Vallely, and Muska—against Team Bam—Bam, Koston, Wee-Man, Ryan, Sparrow, and Phil Margera (team captain and Bam's father).
+The player joins Team Hawk—Tony, Burnquist, Mullen, Vallely, and Muska—against Team Bam—Bam, Koston, Wee-Man, Paulie, Sparrow, and Phil Margera (team captain and Bam's father).

 In Boston, the first leg of the tour, Team Bam manages to win at the last minute, thanks to one of Paulie's stunts.
 As a result, Bam spins a tennis ball shooter in the center of Tony's team, which hits Burnquist in the genitals, eliminating him.
 Later on, in Barcelona, Team Hawk manages to take the lead again, but the punishment for Team Bam is to have the player swap teams (in this case, Sparrow moves from Team Bam to Team Hawk and the player doing the opposite), much to Bam's relief and Tony's annoyance.
 At that time though, word has spread out about the World Destruction Tour, which was supposed to be a low-profile event but now is appearing on TV news because of a video of Bam and Koston letting a bull trash Phil's room.

 The player and Sparrow swap back after Berlin.
-At that moment, an underground film "writer, producer, director" by the name of Nigel Beaverhausen wishes to bring the tour to the public but instead winds up being humiliated by Tony and Bam.
-After causing chaos in Bangkok (the skaters were en route to Australia, though Muska suggested stopping in Thailand), the tour lands in Australia.
-At the end of the leg, the player is supposed to be eliminated by being stripped down to their underwear and hit by mousetraps launched at them, but due to Mullen spotting a mathematical error in Team Hawk's points, the player has to compete with Sparrow—the loser will be eliminated from the tour.
+At that moment, an underground film "writer, producer, director" by the name of Nigel Beaverhausen appears, stating he wishes to bring the tour to the public; instead, he winds up being humiliated by Tony and Bam.
+The skaters then cause chaos in Bangkok after Muska suggests stopping in Thailand en route to the next leg of the tour, Australia.
+At the end of the leg, as the player is about to be eliminated from the tour, Mullen miraculously spots a mathematical error in Team Hawk's points.
+The player no longer has to strip down to their underwear and be hit by mousetraps, but will instead have a competition with Sparrow, with the loser being eliminated from the tour.